 - 1. Build a base data infrastructure for citation tracking in order to improve the timeliness of data exchange between state and local agencies.
 This will provide the State with the ability to design advanced data systems in order to track specific problems. - 2.
 Implement a law enforcement friendly electronic, statewide data collection and reporting system for data to be captured accurately, efficiently, and timely. - 3.
 Provide the technical capabilities for local, state, and federal traffic safety professionals to access and analyze up to date information from a state wide or web-based system.
 This includes software, training, and administrative guidelines. - 4.
 Foster support and long-term commitments from key decision makers from stakeholder agencies. - 5.
-2001 Priorities to be accomplished.
+2006 priorities to be accomplished. - 6.
+Support 100% implementation of electronic reporting.